sous-chefs/grafana/documentation/grafana_folder.md

 end
 ```

-Folder's overwrite property is not mandatory but stongly recommended
 More information about Grafana folder's permission via the HTTP API can be found [here](http://docs.grafana.org/http_api/folder_permissions/).

 And finally to delete a folder